CourseReps/ECEN452-SP18/Tasks/2task.md

 * __Complete__: Introduction to Python in PyCharm.

 ## Anaconda
-I recommend using [Anaconda](https://www.continuum.io/downloads) for this class, especially if you are using Windows.
-Anaconda is a Python distribution for Mac, Windows, or Linux that includes all of the additional packages you will need for this class (matplolib, numpy, scipy, etc.).
+[Anaconda](https://www.continuum.io/downloads) is the recomended cross-platform compatable Python distribution package for this class.
+It includes all but a few of the additional packages you will need for this class (matplolib, numpy, scipy, etc.).
 Install Anaconda on your computer and make note of the installation directory.
-Then when you need to select an interpreter for PyCharm, point to python.exe in the Anaconda folder.
+If you need to select an interpreter for PyCharm, point to python.exe in the Anaconda folder.

+## scikit-rf
+[scikit-rf] (http://scikit-rf-web.readthedocs.io/) is a python package specifically developed for working with RF, microwave, etc. (handling common data formats, plotting smith charts, interfacing with instruments, etc.).
+[Install sciKit-rf] (http://scikit-rf-web.readthedocs.io/install.html) and peruse some of the features.

+## scikit-learn
+[scikit-learn] (http://scikit-learn.org/stable/) is a python package specifically developed for machine learning.
+[Install scikit-learn] (http://scikit-learn.org/stable/install.html) and peruse some of the features.

+## Pandas
+[Pandas] (https://pandas.pydata.org/) is a python package specifically developed for data analysis.
+It is included in the Anaconda distribution but you are encouraged to explore some of the features.